 Verbal communication skills are necessary to help understand maintenance issues that are reported by phone or in person.
 To fully grasp the issue at hand, good maintenance technicians must ask the right questions in a way that both parties can understand.
 They may even provide the requester with clear instructions for resolving the issue.
 At times, maintenance technicians may also provide verbal status updates to requesters.
 It is important that requesters know what is going on.

 Maintenance technicians rely on an assortment of maintenance documentation to inform repairs.
 To ensure efficient and high-quality results, technicians must be able to accurately read and comprehend user manuals, owner’s guides, schematics, and other maintenance documentation.
 Good maintenance technicians also create detailed, accurate maintenance records and update existing documentation when necessary.

 In today’s world, it is essential that maintenance technicians have some degree of computer aptitude.
 Basic computer skills are required for day-to-day productivity, such as checking email and navigating supplier websites.
 Good maintenance technicians also need to be proficient in using the organization’s CMMS, whether it’s accessed from a desktop computer, tablet computer, or smartphone.

 The Evolution of Maintenance Technician Qualifications

-Today, it is preferred that maintenance technicians have either a Bachelor’s degree in a valid technical field or an associate degree with two years of experience.
-Technicians may also have an advanced diploma with requisite on-site training, or extensive work experience with multiple certifications.
+To keep pace with changing maintenance demands, organizations place increased educational expectations on prospective candidates.
+Today, employers prefer that maintenance technicians have a Bachelor’s degree in a valid technical field or an Associate degree with two years of experience.
+They tend to favor technicians with an advanced diploma, specialized on-site training, extensive work experience, or multiple certifications.